forgenie/diamond-foundry/README.md

 [Diamond Management System](https://medium.com/@alexeluca.spataru/transforming-web3-through-a-diamond-management-system-d2efa560ea7f),
 the project proposes a more accessible and efficient method for building and managing smart contracts across the web3 landscape.

+## Features

+1. Granular immutability for Diamonds.
+1. TBA Compose a Facet which is a Diamond over other Facets.
+1. TBA Customizable Fallback function.
+1. TBA Wide range of available and ready-to-use Facets.
+1. TBA Thoroughly tested and verified with slither.

 ## Installation